IBM/pytorch-on-watson-studio/README.md

 # PyTorch on Watson Studio

 ## Overview
-Recognizing handwritten digit is a piece of cake for human, but it's a non-trivial task for machines.
-Nowadays with the advancement of machine learning, people have made machines more and more capable for this task.
-We can use mobile apps from banks to scan checks in a snap, accountants use software to extract deal size number from thousands of contracts in a minute.
-If you are interested in knowing how it works, please join our journey and we will show you how to create a simple handwritten digit recognizer in Watson Studio with PyTorch.
+Recognizing handwritten numbers is a piece of cake for humans, but it's a non-trivial task for machines.
+Nowadays. with the advancement of machine learning, people have made machines more and more capable of performing this task.
+We now have mobile banking apps that can scan checks in seconds, and accounting software that can extract dollar amounts from thousands of contracts in minutes.
+If you are interested in knowing how this all works, please follow along with this code pattern as we take you through the steps to creating a simple handwritten digit recognizer in Watson Studio and PyTorch.

 ## What is Watson Studio?
 [Watson Studio](http://dataplatform.cloud.ibm.com/) is an integrated environment for data scientists, developers and domain experts to collaboratively work with data to build, train and deploy models at scale.
 If you are new to Watson Studio, the best way to understand it is to [see it in action](https://medium.com/ibm-watson/ibm-watson-studio-in-10-videos-6acf96cc608a)

-## Why PyTorch?
+## What is PyTorch?
 [PyTorch](https://pytorch.org/) is a relatively new deep learning framework.
 Yet, it has begun to gain adoption especially among researchers and data scientists.
 The strength of PyTorch is its support of dynamic computational graph while most deep learning frameworks are based on static computational graph.
 In addition, its strong NumPy like GPU accelerated tensor computation has allowed Python developers to easily learn and build deep learning networks for GPUs and CPUs alike.

+In this code pattern, you will use Jupyter notebook in Watson Studio and access to pre-installed and optimized PyTorch environments through Python client library of [Watson Machine Learning](https://console.bluemix.net/catalog/services/machine-learning) service, which has a set of REST APIs in its core that allows users to submit training jobs, monitor status, store and deploy models.

+When you have completed this code pattern, you will understand how to:

+* Create a project in Watson Studio and use Jupyter Notebook in the project.
+* Use Python client of Cloud Object Storage to create buckets and upload data to buckets.
+* Submit PyTorch training jobs to Watson Machine Learning service.
+* Use trained PyTorch model to predict handwritten digits from images.

 ## Flow